StackMCP

 mcp.json

 Create a .cursor directory in your project root and put mcp.json inside it.
-This approach is ideal because you can commit the file to version control (minus any secrets) and share the same MCP setup across your team.
+Commit it to version control (minus secrets) to share the setup across your team.

 Global config

-The global config is useful for servers you always want available, like a GitHub MCP server.
-Project-level configs take priority when both exist, and the two are merged at runtime.
+The global config is useful for servers you always want available, like GitHub MCP.
+Project-level configs take priority when both exist.

 The Config Format